ROCm/gpu-cluster-networking/docs/how-to/multi-node-inference-lb.md

 When scaling your cluster, consider both performance and resource utilization:

-1. **Right-sizing**:
+#### Right-sizing

-   * Use Grafana dashboards to identify under-utilized resources
+ - Use Grafana dashboards to identify under-utilized resources
-   * Scale the number of nodes based on actual usage patterns and SLAs
+ - Scale the number of nodes based on actual usage patterns and SLAs

-2. **Workload Scheduling**:
+#### *Workload Scheduling

-   * Consider dedicating specific nodes to different models based on usage patterns
+ - Consider dedicating specific nodes to different models based on usage patterns
-   * Use metrics to identify peak usage times and scale accordingly
+ - Use metrics to identify peak usage times and scale accordingly

 By systematically testing configurations and leveraging the monitoring data, you can continuously optimize your multi-node inference setup to achieve the best balance of performance, reliability, and resource efficiency.